dydxprotocol/v4-documentation/pages/concepts-architecture/indexer.md

 The Indexer is made up of a series of services that ingest information from v4 Full Nodes and serve that information to various clients.
 Kafka topics are used to pass events/data around to the services within the Indexer.
 The key services that make up Indexer are outlined below.

-### Ender (On-chain ingestion)
+### Ender (Onchain ingestion)

-Ender is the Indexer’s on-chain data ingestion service.
-It consumes data from the “to-ender” Kafka topic (which queues all on-chain events by block) and each payload will include all event data for an entire block.
-Ender takes all state changes from that block and applies them to a Postgres database for the Indexer storing all on-chain data.
+Ender is the Indexer’s onchain data ingestion service.
+It consumes data from the “to-ender” Kafka topic (which queues all onchain events by block) and each payload will include all event data for an entire block.
+Ender takes all state changes from that block and applies them to a Postgres database for the Indexer storing all onchain data.
 Ender will also create and send websocket events via a “to-websocket-?”
 Kafka topic for any websocket events that need to be emitted.

-### Vulcan (Off-chain ingestion)
+### Vulcan (Offchain ingestion)

-Vulcan is the Indexer’s off-chain data ingestion service.
-It will consume data from the “to-vulcan” Kafka topic (queues all off-chain events), which will carry payloads that include active order book updates, place order updates, cancel order updates, and optimistic fills.
+Vulcan is the Indexer’s offchain data ingestion service.
+It will consume data from the “to-vulcan” Kafka topic (queues all offchain events), which will carry payloads that include active order book updates, place order updates, cancel order updates, and optimistic fills.
 This data will be stored in a Redis cache.
 Vulcan will update Redis with any new open orders, set the status of canceled orders to cancel pending, and update orderbooks based on the payload received.
 Vulcan will also update Postgres whenever a partially filled order is canceled to update the state of the order in Postgres.
 Vulcan will also create and send websocket events via a “to-websocket-?”
 Kafka topic for any websocket events that need to be emitted.

 ### Comlink (API Server)

-Comlink is an API server that will expose REST API endpoints to read both on-chain and off-chain data.
+Comlink is an API server that will expose REST API endpoints to read both onchain and offchain data.
 For example, a user could request their USDC balance or the size of a particular position through Comlink, and would receive a formatted JSON response.

 As an explicit goal set out by the dYdX team, we’re designing v4 APIs to closely match the [v3 APIs](https://dydx.exchange/blog/v4-deep-dive-indexer#:~:text=closely%20match%20the-,v3%20exchange%20APIs,-.%20We%20have%20had).
 We have had time to gather feedback and iterate on these APIs over time with v3, and have confidence that they are reasonable at the product-level.